 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.

 This article was originally published March 12, 1972.